ArdentEmpiricist/enc_file/README.md

 ### Key map (optional)

-If you use the library’s key map helpers, the CLI can provide small helpers to init/save/load (if wired).
+If you use the library’s key map helpers, the CLI can provide small helpers to init/save/load.
 Check `enc-file key --help` for available subcommands.

 ---